 Of important note, Indian Wells is also a city of artists.
 Indian Wells has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Indian Wells’s character.

-The per capita income in Indian Wells in 2010 was $100,613, which is wealthy relative to California and the nation.
-This equates to an annual income of $402,452 for a family of four.
+The per capita income in Indian Wells in 2018 was $102,466, which is wealthy relative to California and the nation.
+This equates to an annual income of $409,864 for a family of four.

+Indian Wells is a somewhat ethnically-diverse city.
 The people who call Indian Wells home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Indian Wells residents report their race to be White, followed by Asian.
-Important ancestries of people in Indian Wells include English, German, Irish, Italian, and French.
+Important ancestries of people in Indian Wells include German, English, Irish, Italian, and Scottish.